Best for mountain scenery

 Best for watersports

-Llyn Tegid (Bala Lake), like many of Snowdonia’s lakes, was formed when a long, deep glacial valley became blocked by Ice Age debris.
+Llyn Tegid (Bala Lake), like many of Eryri's (Snowdonia’s) lakes, was formed when a long, deep glacial valley became blocked by Ice Age debris.
 At four miles long and well over 40m deep, it’s the largest lake in Wales, with its own Loch-Ness-style mythical monster.
 With plenty of space and predictable conditions, it’s perfect for kayaking, sailing and windsurfing.
 You can rent gear from accredited activity operators in Bala at the lake’s northern tip.
+Gwersyll yr Urdd Glan-Llyn provides a range of activities both on and out of the water, including canoeing, paddle boarding and sailing.

 Best for ancient history